Personal Injury Lawyer Elizabeth, NJ

 - Accept the victim’s claim and pay the full amount the victim is seeking (This option rarely occurs).

-- Accept the victim’s claim but dispute the amount of damages the victim is seeking.
+- Accept the victim’s claim but dispute the number of damages the victim is seeking.

 - Reject the claim and refuse to pay any of the victim’s damages.